martinhop/sudoku_solver/README.md

 Enter Solver Mode

-- Press 'S' to enter solver mode. (note current grid will be emptied)
-- Select a known empty cell and in input number
+- Select a known cell and in input number hit enter to commit
 - Repeat for all known numbers
 - Press 'space' to solve grid
 - Once solved press any key to return to main menu